Rupesh05/magic-lens/README.md

 - imageWidth (e.g.900)
 - imageHeight (e.g.1400)
 Optional (separated by &, no spaces)
-- startX and startY - the cooridinates of upper left corner of the lens, the default is 50, 50
+- startX and startY - the coordinates of upper left corner of the lens, the default is 50, 50
 - lensW and lensH - width and height of the lens if you'd like to change it.
 The default is 300 x 200

 ## Contents of this package: